7 Best Steps Of Growing Beans In Containers

 4. Lima Beans

-It's a Central American warm-season crop with protein and many other nutrients like thiamine, iron, and riboflavin.
+It's a Central American warm-season crop with protein and other nutrients like thiamine, iron, and riboflavin.

 Lima beans are well-known for their flavour and antioxidant content, and integrating them into one's diet has numerous health benefits.